bloominstituteoftechnology/java-countries/README.md

 Some Important Notes That Might help:

-* The country in suggested layout is found at the end of this document
+* The country's suggested layout is found at the end of this document
 * The sort method must work with `int` - so not `long`. the solution - type casting!
 See the code snippet below:
       `.sort((c1, c2) -> (int)(c1.getPopulation() - c2.getPopulation()))`
-* To calculate median for stretch goals - if the list contains an odd number of items, pick the the middle one.
+* To calculate median for stretch goals - if the list contains an odd number of items, pick the middle one.
 If the list contains an even number of items, pick either of the two items that lie in the middle.

 Using the data at the end of this document, the endpoints will produce the following outputs.
 Expand to see the suggested outputs!